ISEL-DEETC/quickfaas-essentials/executables/README.md

 | **functionFile**<br/>&ensp; | Path to the cloud-agnostic function definition file. |
 | **dependenciesFile**<br/>[optional] | Path to the function's extra dependencies file to be installed before<br/>deployment. |
 | **configurationsFile**<br/>[optional] | Path to the configurations JSON file. |
 ### Java functions
 QuickFaaS uses Apache Maven to build Java projects before deployment.
-For now, the `./function-deployment` directory already comes with a Maven version, so you won't need to install it separately.
+For now, the `./function-deployment` directory already comes with a Maven version, so that you don't need to install it separately.
 However, this may change in future releases.